Appendix III – Campus Catastrophic Leave Program

 • Be in a position that accrues vacation leave

-NOTE: An eligible employee may receive vacation leave donations for the purpose of a catastrophically ill family member and/or death, but first he or she shall exhaust his/her sick leave balance, even when doing so results in exceeding the time limits imposed on the use of sick leave for family illness and bereavement by applicable personnel policies.
+NOTE: An eligible employee may receive vacation leave donations for the purpose of a catastrophically ill family or household member and/or death of a family or household member, but they must first exhaust their sick leave balance, even when doing so results in exceeding the time limits imposed on the use of sick leave for family illness and bereavement by applicable personnel policies.

 IV.
 CRITERIA

-A. Department Head or Designee: The Department Head shall determine the methodology for soliciting donations to the Catastrophic Leave Program.
-Participation in the Catastrophic Leave Program is strictly voluntary.
+A. Department Head: The department head (or designee) shall determine the methodology for soliciting donations to the Program.
+Participation in the Program is strictly voluntary.

-B. Recipient: Donations may be credited incrementally to the receiving employee to a maximum of 160 hours in a twelve-month period.
-Employees may not receive any University-paid or Employee-paid Disability benefits while being paid from Catastrophic Leave Program donations because the employee is considered to be on active pay status.
-Donated time may be applied to the recipient’s Employee-paid Disability waiting period.
+Employees may not receive any University-paid or employee-paid disability benefits while receiving Catastrophic Leave because the employee is considered to be on active pay status.
+Donated time may be applied to the recipient’s employee-paid disability waiting period.

-C. Donor: Each donation by an eligible donor must be a minimum of eight (8) hours with any additional hours for that donation in whole hour increments.
+C. Donor: Each donation by an eligible donor must be a minimum of eight (8) hours, with any additional hours being in whole-hour increments.
 When the recipient is eligible to receive fewer than eight (8) hours, donations of less than eight (8) hours may be made.
 The maximum that may be donated is 50% of the donor's vacation balance or eighty (80) hours in a twelve-month period, whichever is less.
-Donations may be made to individual employees or to the bank.
+Donations may be made to individual employees or to the Central Bank.

 V. ELIGIBILITY

-All UCLA campus staff employees who are eligible to accrue and use vacation time are eligible to participate in the Catastrophic Leave Program.
+All campus staff employees who are eligible to accrue and use vacation leave are eligible to participate in the Program.
 Exclusively represented employees who meet the criteria may participate in the program to the extent provided in the applicable collective bargaining agreements.
 The program is non-grievable and is not subject to any arbitration policy applicable to any employee.

-Vacation leave may be credited to an employee under the Catastrophic Leave Program if the following conditions are met:
+Vacation leave may be credited to an employee under the Program if the following conditions are met:

-• The employee (recipient) has sent a written request and applicable supporting documentation to the Department Head (or designee);
+• The recipient has submitted a Catastrophic Leave Application and applicable supporting documentation to the department head;

-• The Department Head (or designee) has confirmed that the employee is unable to work due to the catastrophic circumstances stated in section II;
+• The department head has confirmed that the recipient is unable to work due to a catastrophic circumstance as described in sections I and II;

-• The requesting employee has exhausted all paid leave credits;
+• The recipient has exhausted (or will very shortly exhaust) all paid leave accruals;

-• The employee (recipient) is not presently receiving disability benefits or workers' compensation payments; and
+• The recipient is not presently receiving disability benefits or workers' compensation payments; and

-• Vacation leave hours have been donated for that employee or are available from the Bank.
+• Vacation leave hours have been donated to the recipient or are available from the Central Bank.

 VI.
 METHOD OF DONATING VACATION HOURS

-1. Designated Donation: An employee may donate time to an individual employee who is eligible to receive catastrophic leave hours by completing a donation form and submitting it to his/her department head or designee.
+Designated Donation: An employee may donate vacation hours to an eligible individual employee by completing a Catastrophic Leave Donor Form and submitting it to their department head.

-• The department head or designee is responsible for coordinating the solicitation for leave donations.
+• The department head is responsible for coordinating the solicitation for leave donations (if applicable).

-• The department is responsible for processing adjustments to the leave balances of the donor and the recipient.
+• The department is responsible for processing adjustments to the donor's and recipient's accrual balances.

-2. Undesignated Donation: An employee may donate vacation leave hours to a central catastrophic leave bank maintained by campus Payroll Services by completing a donation form and submitting it to his/her department head.
+Undesignated Donation: An employee may donate accrued vacation hours to the Central Bank by completing a Donor Form and submitting it to their department head.

 • The department head authorizes the department timekeeper to reduce the employee's vacation leave balance.

-• The donation form is submitted to Campus Human Resources – Policy & Personnel Services.
+• The donation form is submitted to CHR Staff Personnel Policy.

 VII.
 PROCESS, VERIFICATION AND APPROVAL

-In order to receive any donated vacation leave hours, the employee must provide appropriate verification of illness or injury (from a licensed health care provider), or documentation of the catastrophic casualty loss suffered due to death, fire or natural disaster to his/her Department Head (or designee).
+In order to receive any donated vacation leave hours, the employee must provide appropriate verification of illness or injury from a licensed health care provider, or documentation of the catastrophic casualty loss suffered due to death, fire, or natural disaster to their department head.

-B. The potential recipient’s department will verify that proper documentation from a licensed health care provider or pertinent information of the catastrophic casualty loss exists.
-The department will also verify that the intended recipient has exhausted, or will exhaust, all paid leave and determine the number of hours necessary for the remainder of the approved catastrophic leave.
+B. The recipient’s department will verify that proper documentation from a licensed health care provider, or pertinent information validating the catastrophic casualty loss, is submitted.
+The department will also verify that the intended recipient has exhausted (or will very shortly exhaust) all paid leave accruals, and determine the number of hours necessary for the remainder of the approved catastrophic leave.

-C. The potential donor may also initiate the donating process by submitting a Catastrophic Leave Donor Form.
+C. The donor may also initiate the donation process by submitting a Donor Form to their department head.

-D. The department must submit the signed Catastrophic Leave Recipient Application, Donor forms (if applicable) and any requested documentation to Campus Human Resources – Policy & Personnel Services for review and approval.
+D. The department must submit the signed Recipient Application and Donor Form(s), if applicable, to CHR Staff Personnel Policy for review and approval.

-Donations are irrevocable once the donor signs the form authorizing a deduction from his or her vacation leave balance unless the designated recipient becomes ineligible to receive the donation.
+Donations are irrevocable once the donor signs the form authorizing a deduction from their vacation leave balance, unless the designated recipient becomes ineligible to receive the donation.
 The department head or designee will ensure that donations meet the eligibility criteria and will deduct the donated vacation hours from the leave balance of the donor.
 The leave balance should be reduced using the Description of Service (DOS) code VLC so that the department does not receive a credit from the financial leave reserve account.

-Participation in the Catastrophic Leave Program does not affect a recipient employee's right to Family and Medical Leave (FML) and/or leave under the California Family Rights Act (CFRA).
-Time paid through this Program will be charged as FML or CFRA as long as the employee meets the eligibility requirements (i.e., having worked at least 1,250 hours during the last twelve (12) months), and the leave has been designated as FML or CFRA.
+Participation in the Program does not affect a recipient employee's right to FML.
+Time paid through this Program will be considered FML if the employee meets the eligibility requirements, and the leave has been designated as FML.

 UCLA CAMPUS CATASTROPHIC LEAVE PROGRAM